If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 The origins of The Lord of the Rings on the screen stretch back much further, though.
 A series of animated projects came in the late 1970s and, though they weren’t part of the canon later established in the movie trilogy, they offer an alternative way to experience Frodo’s adventure with the Fellowship that you can learn more about below.

-How to watch The Lord of the Rings in release order
+How to watch The Lord of the Rings movies in order - release order

 Watching The Lord of the Rings in release order allows you to follow the Middle-earth saga in the order that it hit the screen.
 This might make it harder to follow the exact sequence of events, but it helps you avoid any spoiler-filled foreshadowing that may pop up in later projects.